 So I decided to remedy the situation.

-This Caramel Apple Crumble is quick to throw together with ingredients you likely have on hand, incredibly delicious, and truly is the perfect fall dessert.
+This Vegan Apple Crumble is quick to throw together with ingredients you likely have on hand, incredibly delicious, and truly is the perfect fall dessert.

 - 4 Granny Smith apples, thinly sliced

 - 2 tablespoons all-purpose flour